 Nick and Toni’s, East Hampton

-Nick and Toni’s: the front runner of Hamptons’ eateries.
-The ultimate who’s who crowd-pleaser, the place to see-and-be-seen with a great farmhouse-style Italian-Med menu.
+Considered the front runner of Hamptons’ eateries, Nick and Toni’s is the ultimate crowd-pleaser, the place to see-and-be-seen and indulge in its delectable farmhouse-style Italian-Med menu.
 The tricky part; snagging a front room table.

 Things To Do in the Hamptons